gradzikb/vim-abaqus/README.md

 The plugin has couple of great mappings/functions to make your work even faster.

 ##Example of usage
-You are wondering how does work with the plugin look like?
 [Here](http://youtu.be/cQ0ItTGFwLs) you can see the plugin in action.

 ##Documentation

-The plugin has decent [documentation](https://github.com/gradzikb/vim-abaqus/blob/master/doc/abaqus.txt) with detail explanation of all functions and examples how to use them.
+The plugin has [documentation](https://github.com/gradzikb/vim-abaqus/blob/master/doc/abaqus.txt) with detail explanation of all functions and examples how to use them.

 `:help abaqus`